-Mitchell S. Jackson's memoir "Survival Math" explores growing up Black in one of the whitest cities in America
+Mitchell S. Jackson's memoir "Survival Math" explores growing up Black in Portland, the whitest city in America

 Mitchell S. Jackson’s Survival Math: Notes on an All-American Family is unlike any other book I’ve ever read.
 Survival Math is, on one hand, a historical and cultural expedition into Black Portland, a city that has seemingly hidden away its Black population in exchange for white hipsters, gentrification, and a facade of liberal open mindedness.
 On the other hand, it is a deep dive into Jackson’s family history, self-examination, and how history and the world at large overtly and subliminally motivated the “re-visioning” of Jackson’s life.
 Just as Erika Taylor wrote in her review for NPR, I too am wary of being too effusive with praise for Jackson’s innovative, intense, and intimate collection of essays for fear of coming across as insincere, but I assure you, the praise in this case is well deserved.

 The excellence of Survival Math is not at all surprising.
 Mitchell S. Jackson’s debut novel The Residue Years won a Whiting Award and the Ernest J. Gaines Prize for Literary Excellence.
 Jackson has received fellowships from the Cullman Center of the NYPL, the Lannan Foundation, the Ford Foundation, PEN America, TED, New York Foundation for the Arts, and The Center for Fiction.
 His writing has appeared in The New Yorker, Harpers, The New York Times Book Review, The Paris Review, The Guardian, Tin House, and elsewhere.
 He is a Clinical Associate Professor of writing in Liberal Studies at New York University.

 Mitchell S. Jackson and I chatted about Black Portland and who gets to be all-American.

 Tyrese L. Coleman: I’ve been dying to ask you about the men on the cover of Survival Math.
 Who are they and what is your relationship to them?

 Mitchell S. Jackson: Those men are my kinfolk.
 They include my brothers, uncles, cousins, grandfather, and a nephew.
 They are the men whose stories compose the Survivor Files.